Simandou mine

 The Simandou mine is a very large, high-grade iron-ore deposit in the southern highlands of Guinea.
 Running along the crest of the Simandou range in the Nzérékoré Region, the project holds an estimated 2.4 billion tonnes of ore grading 65 percent iron, making it one of the largest untapped iron-ore resources in the world.
-Development has been delayed by ownership disputes, corruption allegations, and the need for a 622-kilometre railway and a deep-water port to reach the Atlantic coast.
-Commercial exports are scheduled to begin in 2025, nearly three decades after the first exploration licence was issued.
+Development was delayed for decades by ownership disputes, corruption allegations, and the need for a 622-kilometre railway and a deep-water port to reach the Atlantic coast.
+Commercial exports began in late 2025, with the first shipments going to China.

+Chinese commentators have described Simandou as strategically important to China’s efforts to diversify iron ore imports away from Australia and increase long-term supply security.
+The project’s development accelerated amid broader geopolitical tensions between China and Australia following the formation of the AUKUS security pact in 2021.
+Declining Chinese steel demand combined with increased supply from Simandou could place pressure on Australia’s Pilbara region.

 Geology and reserves

 Simandou is hosted in metamorphosed banded-iron formations (itabirites) that were later enriched to hematite and hematite–goethite ore.
 Two principal lenses, Pic de Fon and Ouéléba, lie about four kilometres apart at the southern end of the range.
 Each lens extends roughly 7.5 kilometres and is up to one kilometre wide.
 Total reserves are estimated at 2.25–2.40 billion tonnes of high-grade ore.